chetansinghsajwan/notes/programming/tools/cmake/presets/preset-hiding.md

 # Preset Hiding

-A boolean specifying whether or not this preset should be hidden.

 If the preset is hidden, it cannot be used in the [[CMake Options]] argument.

 `hidden` presets are intended to be used as a base for other presets to inherit via the `inherits` field.